-To fulfil these aims, each student will be allocated an individual Personal Tutor (PT) upon arrival at NMITE.
+Each student will be allocated an individual Personal Tutor (PT) upon arrival at NMITE.
 As far as possible, a student's tutor will not be changed during their degree.
 During the first year of the degree, students and PTs will have regular meetings to ensure that an effective and trusting relationship develops.
-Later in the degree meetings with PTs will be available to students on request.